sylv256/sylv256.github.io/_posts/2025-09-17-resources-for-running-a-mod-garden.md

 Additionally, this is a living document, meaning that anything here can and likely will change in the future.

 So you're wondering how to run a Mod Garden event?
 Awesome!
 Below is a list of links and brief explanations on how Mod Garden events are run and how you can run one yourself.
-This is primarily for Mod Garden team members and volunteers, but this may also be helpful to others as well.
+This is primarily for Mod Garden team members and volunteers, but this may be helpful to others as well.

 ## Mod Garden
 This is a list of resources by Mod Garden: